sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-process/send-slack-alerts.md

 ## Get a Slack webhook

-If you're already the admin of a Slack, visit `https://YOUR WORKSPACE NAME HERE.slack.com/services/new/incoming-webhook` and follow the steps to add the Incoming WebHooks integration, choose a channel, and save the settings.
+If you're already the admin of a Slack, visit `https://YOUR_WORKSPACE_NAME_HERE.slack.com/services/new/incoming-webhook` and follow the steps to add the Incoming WebHooks integration, choose a channel, and save the settings.
 If you're not yet a Slack admin, [create a new workspace][12] and then create your webhook.

 After saving, you'll see your webhook URL under Integration Settings.